-This piece outlines some arguments for and against the view that the ethical importance we place on suffering and happiness depends on the size of the brain experiencing them.
+This piece outlines some arguments for and against the view that the ethical importance we place on suffering and happiness depends on the size and complexity of the brain experiencing them.
 In favor of weighting by an increasing function of brain size are the observations that a brain could be split in half to create two separate individuals and that big brains perform many parallel operations.
 The approach favoring size neutrality points out that an individual organism can be interpreted as a single, unified agent with its own utility function, and that to a tiny brain, an experience activating just a few pain neurons could feel like the worst thing in the world from its point of view.

 I remain genuinely undecided on the question, but I think it's clear that neither pure size weighting nor pure equality weighting is quite right.
 At the very least, small brains deserve more weight than their relative number of neurons because small animals are more optimized for efficiency and might potentially devote a bigger fraction of their brains to hedonic functions.
 On the other hand, large brains could contain subcomponents that are sufficiently isolated as to resemble small individual brains.
-Based on a "value pluralism" approach, I currently downweight insect-sized brains by ~10-3 relative to humans, although if insects have faster clock speeds, that would be a reason to increase their weight.

 - 1 Summary